(Disclosure: Some of the links below may be affiliate links)

 There has been some recent controversy about Revolut.
 If you follow financial news, you probably have heard some of them.

-Since its creation, Revolut has had many issues with their employees.
-Or rather, employees had many issues with Revolut!
-Indeed, they have a very important turnover.
+Since its creation, Revolut has had many issues with its employees.
+Or rather, employees had many problems with Revolut!
+Indeed, they have a significant turnover.
 And several prior employees have reported a lot of unpaid work and extreme work conditions.